mnemonic-bit/SampleNuget/README.md

 ## How Can We Push Docker Container Images To hub.docker.com or ghcr.io?

+For Docker images to be created, we need to place a Dockerfile at the root level of each project folder.
+The Dockerfile must specify how the Docker image is to be built.

+A Github action to build and push a Docker image needs some API keys to interact with the Docker registry.

+### Setting Up hub.docker.com

+For our Github action to push a Docker image to the registry, we need to add 2 secrets to the Github repository.
+For our sample project and the scripts contained in it.

 ## How Can We Enable Debug Log-Messages For Github Actions?